brettz9/unicode-input-toolconverter/README.md

 ## High priority to-dos (toward restoring functionality)

-1. Unihan download and other Unicode file saving into indexedDB
+1. Service worker / Unihan download and other Unicode file saving into indexedDB
 2. Move out description code in `UnicodeConverter.js` to `charrefunicodeDb` or other database-aware utility.
 3. Split up `unicodecharref.js`